 Mork’s second book-appearance happened around the same time, in the second issue of Becoming The Forrest.
 During june the band started rehearsing with ex-Dimmu Borgir drummer Tjodalv, who had shown interest of stepping in whenever Malignant was on the road with Ragnarok.
 Early summer Mork signed to Peaceville Records for album number three.
 Now Mork became label-buddies with Darkthrone among others on a bigger label.
 In july the band was joined by Nocturno Culto on stage during a show in Trysil, performing ‘Hudbreiderens Revir’.

 In the beginning of September the band played the Hellbotn Metalfest in Kolbotn, Norway.
 Later the same month it was announced that Mork would play their first UK-show in London the following October.
 The show was booked by Cult Never Dies and Becoming The forest.
 Peaceville released the second track ‘Mørkets Alter’ in form of a lyric-video in the boosting of the exclusive London-show.
-October 13th will see the release of third album ‘Eremittens Dal’ in all formats.
+October 13th saw the release of third album ‘Eremittens Dal’ in all formats.
 The album includes special guest-vocals by Silenoz (Dimmu Borgir) and guest-bass-guitar by Seidemann (1349).
 The album artwork is done exclusively by Jannicke Wiese-Hansen, famous for making the cover art for early Burzum and Satyricon albums.